Calling all lovers of quick and easy snack recipes… this is the post for you!

 Why add just a couple of popcorn kernels?
 They’re our tester kernels and will indicate to us when the oil is hot enough to add the rest.

 Without knowing if the oil is hot enough, our kernels would pop intermittently and this would result in unpopped kernels and burnt pieces, which no one wants either of.

 Once the tester kernels have popped, immediately add in the rest of the kernels, cover, and remove the pan from the heat, shaking it gently side to side for 20 seconds.
 Once the 20 seconds have passed, immediately return the covered pan to the heat and in no time the kernels will be a-poppin’!

 Pro tip: pre-measure the popcorn kernels before adding the tester kernels.
 You don’t want to waste time once the oil is hot and ready!

 Once the pan is about halfway to three-quarters of the way full of popped kernels, crack the lid open to allow steam to escape.
 Allowing the steam to escape will prevent the kernels from becoming soggy, and keep them nice and crisp.

 As the popping slows, you can gently shake the pan side to side to allow any unpopped kernels to make their way to the bottom (don’t shake it up and down; side to side only!).
 Once the popping has drastically slowed and/or stopped, immediately transfer the popped kernels to a serving bowl.

-If you want to be mega diligent about adding butter and/or toppings, you can easily do so in layers as you’re transferring the popcorn.
+If you want to be really diligent about adding butter and/or toppings, you can easily do so in layers as you’re transferring the popcorn.